Welcome, and thank you for choosing to work with our talented undergraduates!

 If we don't answer your questions here, your issue may be something normally handled at the departmental level.
 Departmental Honors thesis questions should be first addressed to your department's Honors Council representative.
 If you are advising a General Honors thesis, you should contact the General Honors faculty member on the committee or the Honors Program Office.
 You should also become familiar with our Graduation with Honors FAQ.

 To be eligible to serve on a thesis committee one must be a regular full-time faculty member or a multi-year contract instructor involved in an instructional program at the University of Colorado Boulder.
-In terms of rank, this means Professor, Associate Professor, Assistant Professor, Senior Instructor, or Instructor.
+In terms of rank, this means Professor, Associate Professor, Assistant Professor, Teaching Associate Professor (Senior Instructor), or Teaching Assistant Professor (Instructor).
+Additionally, faculty must hold a terminal degree in their field (usually a Ph.D.).
 Graduate students are not allowed to serve on thesis committees.

 The honors thesis advisor is very much like a graduate thesis advisor.
 The presumption is that the advisor's scholarship or interest will be close to the student’s topic.
 Thesis advisors should also be willing and able to meet with the student on a regular basis - the most common factor in a failed thesis attempt is a breakdown in communication between the advisor and the student.